near/docs/docs/2.develop/contracts/anatomy.md

 ---

 ## Modules
-When writing smart contracts you will leverage imports to organize your code, and reuse third-party libraries.
+When writing smart contracts you will leverage modules to organize your code, and reuse third-party libraries.

-The main library you will use while writing smart contracts is the NEAR SDK.
-This can be seen at the top of the donation smart contract.
+The main library you will see present in all contracts is the NEAR SDK.
+You can find it for example in the donation contract among the first lines:

 <Tabs className="language-tabs" groupId="code-tabs">
   <TabItem value={0} label="🌐 Javascript">